When You DON'T Need a WhatsApp Bot — The 5-Question Test

 1. Customers message outside business hours

-98% of WhatsApp users message when it’s convenient for them, not for you.
-If you look at when messages arrive and see 30%+ in evening/night/weekend, you’re losing customers your competitors already answered.
+98% of WhatsApp users message when it suits them — not when it suits you.
+If you look at when your messages arrive and see 30%+ coming in evenings, nights, or weekends, you’re losing potential customers to competitors who were there to reply when you weren’t.

 “Speed-to-lead matters: contacting a lead within 5 minutes vs 30 minutes can dramatically affect conversion.” — paraphrased from the classic Harvard Business Review study on response time (still widely cited in B2B sales benchmarks)

-A WhatsApp bot can’t fully replicate a human reply, but the first auto-acknowledgement within 30 seconds is the difference between “they got my message” and “they ghosted me”.
+A WhatsApp bot can’t fully replace a real reply, but sending an automatic acknowledgement within 30 seconds is the difference between a customer feeling heard and a customer walking away thinking you ignored them.

 2. The same 5-10 questions every day

-Look at your WhatsApp right now.
-How many times in the past 7 days did you answer:
+Open your WhatsApp right now.
+How many times in the past 7 days did you type out the same answer for:

 - Opening hours?